Heqir/tactical/README.md

 * `TODOLOW` (low priority)

 Defining `TODO`’s is really easy in Eclipse.
 Go to `Window -> Preferences` and search/filter for "task tags”.
 Then change the task names and priorities as wanted.

+### About the authors
+We are a bunch of Software Engineering students from Gothenburg, Sweden.
+We are mainly developing this game for fun, but figured we could also try out some of the techniques we learn in school.